opencoweb/coweb-boilerplates/dojo1.7-boilerplate/README.markdown

 * ```application.js``` : serves as the main javascript file of the application
 * ```application.css``` : serves as the main CSS of the application
 * ```main.js``` : serves as the bootstrap file for the application, configures globals

-##Important Development Notes

-* In the bootstrap file, ```main.js``` , the global dependency 'org/cometd' should be uncommented only if you are using a [Developer's Setup](https://github.com/opencoweb/coweb/wiki/Developer-Setup).

 ##License